Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 If you suspect you have a latex allergy, talk to your doctor before trying a latex mattress.

-Shop Nolah's Suite of Natural Latex
+Shop Natural Latex at Nolah

 Disclaimer: Nolah does not provide medical advice.
 All resources on the Nolah blog, including this article, are informational only and do not replace professional medical counsel.
 Talk to your doctor about any health, mental health, or sleep-related issues.